Wirral Ramblers share their 10 favourite walking routes on the Peninsula

 From Landican Village follow footpaths towards The Farm and caravan storage and join a track at the back of the Basset Hound, turn left and follow a path over fields towards Storeton.
 Turn right towards the village and pick up a minor road/track, Keepers Lane, which goes across fields towards the motorway.

 Turn left on Brimstage Lane and then head on paths towards Storeton Woods.
 Explore the extensive paths through the woods and discover the dinosaur footprint!
 Exit towards Lever Causeway and follow this back to Storeton and then join the 56 cycle track back to Landican.

 The next two walks take in part of the Dee shoreline.
 Check tide times and heights to ensure safety first.
 The Wirral Way provides an alternative. www.tidetimes.org.uk/hilbre-island-tide-times

-From Boathouse Lane Old Baths Carpark, head away from Parkgate towards Gayton.
+Once of our favourite Wirral walks starts from Boathouse Lane Old Baths Carpark, head away from Parkgate towards Gayton.
 At Gayton Cottage, if tides allow, it is possible to continue along the estuary shore all the way to Sheldrakes beach.